 The Knowles Science Teaching Foundation was established by Janet H. and C. Harry Knowles in 1999 to increase the number of high quality high school STEM teachers and ultimately improve math and science education in the United States.
-To achieve this mission, KSTF awards exceptional early-career high school STEM teachers with a five-year fellowship, empowering them to become master teacher and leaders in education.
-To date, there are more than 248 Teaching Fellows and Senior Fellows across 39 states.
+To achieve this mission, KSTF awards exceptional early-career high school STEM teachers with five-year Fellowships, empowering them to become master teachers and leaders in education.
+To date, there are more than 250 Teaching Fellows and Senior Fellows across 42 states.

 Our mission is to improve STEM education by developing talented, early-career teachers into teacher leaders.
-Through our Teaching Fellowships, Senior Fellows and Research and Evaluation programs, we work to improve STEM education by:
+Through our Teaching Fellows, Senior Fellows and Research & Evaluation programs, we work to improve STEM education by:

 - Developing outstanding secondary STEM teachers,